 Have a look at this example.
 Try opening and closing some of the levels.

-Outliners are an effective way to manage, display, and share large amounts of vertically structured information.
+Outliners are an effective way to manage, display, and share large amounts of hierarchically structured information.

 - Use online outliners as a presentation tool: begin by showing your students the "top level" of your presentation.
 Then, open the first item in the top level to reveal its sub levels.
-Discuss each sub level one in turn.
-When you are done with all the sub levels in that item, close it and then open the second item in the top level to reveal its sublevels.
-Discuss those sub levels.
-And so on.
-Here is an example of an online outline that was used as a presentation tool.
+Discuss each sub level in turn.
+When you have displayed all the sub levels in that item, close it and then open the second item in the top level to reveal its sublevels.
+Discuss those sub levels, and so on.
+Consider this example of an online outline that was used as a presentation tool at a retreat for science educators.

 - Have your students begin work on a major project (such as an end-of-term essay) by using an online outliner to create a well-developed outline, which they then share with you.